cwray-tech/gg-custom-code/README.md

 # Custom Code for Garden Gate Nursery's Website
-This is the custom code written for [Garden Gate Nursery's website](https://gardengatetrees.com) that is hosted on WEbflow.
+This is the custom code written for [Garden Gate Nursery's website](https://gardengatetrees.com) that is hosted on Webflow.
 In order to better maintain and update the code, it is hosted on Github and Github pages to be able to quickly commit changes to the site without having to use the Webflow custom code area.

 ## Some integrations with Webflow